nuxeo-sandbox/nuxeo-gmail/README.md

 Deploy the add-on by following these steps:

-1. Create a new project:
+1. Login and Create a new project:

+        clasp login
         clasp create "Nuxeo Gmail"

 2. Push the code: